burkeholland/prompt-crafting-github-copilot/README.md

 > Let's say we want to add one more function here.
 Let's add one that removes a specific character from a string.

-Add a comment to the top of the file that says:
+Add a comment to the bottom of the file that says:

 ```typescript
 // removes a specific character from a string